overmindtech/k8s-source/deployments/overmind-kube-source/README.md

 ## Releasing

-These charts are released automatically using [helm-chart-releaser](https://github.com/marketplace/actions/helm-chart-releaser) TODO DOCUMENT HOW
+These charts are released automatically using [helm-chart-releaser](https://github.com/marketplace/actions/helm-chart-releaser).
+Chart version should match tags in the repo